Early speculation of the strategies that Elon’s next company will follow.

 - Regulation - while frustrating, this provides an opportunity as well since the competition are similarly disabled.
 In America the FDA regulates anything that is “intended to cure, treat, mitigate, diagnose, or prevent disease in humans” or “intended to affect the structure or function of the human body”.
 There’s not much room for failure in MedTech so testing and iterative improvement will be extremely critical, however this will inevitably require animal testing.
 Testing on animals has similar regulations to human regulations - which brings me to the last hurdle:

 - Public Relations - people understand clean electric cars.
 The public find space travel inspiring.
-They do not like animal testing, so look out for the inevitable smear campaigns when the aforementioned competition no longer want to play fair.
+They don’t like animal testing and they probably aren’t entirely thrilled with the idea of augmenting themselves with robots, so look out for the inevitable smear campaigns when the aforementioned competition no longer want to play fair.

 Also, in previous businesses (automotive, space, energy) the competition had paved the way, but Neuralink is going to be educating the market for most of their products.
 To do this the public will need to directly understand the benefit of the technology, which usually requires a “killer app” approach (although perhaps Neuralink shouldn’t use the term “killer app”).